 Here are answers to questions that people frequently ask me about pastels and how I paint with them.
-You can also visit the My Process page to learn how I develop a painting, examples of paintings in progress, and a video interview in which I talk about my work.
+You can also visit the My Process page to learn how I develop a painting, see examples of paintings in progress, or watch a video interview in which I talk about my work.

 Are pastels chalk?

 No. High quality pastels are soft sticks of color made from ground-up pigments, often minerals like ochre, cadmium and cobalt.
 They’re held together with a tiny bit of binder, yielding vibrant colors and a buttery texture you can “paint” with easily.
 Chalk is mostly limestone with a tiny bit of color added– hence the term chalky – good for blackboards and hopscotch, not a painting.

 Why is the surface of the painting textured?

 A textured surface (not quite sandpaper, but similar) grabs little crystals of pigment when I run the soft pastel stick over it.
 For some areas, like the sky, I might deliberately press harder to fill in and smooth the surface.
 For other areas, such as old buildings, waves and cobblestone streets, the texture helps describe the subject, so I let it show.
 With a gentle touch, I can avoid filling in the texture – or breaking the pastel stick – so I can use multiple colors in the same area.

 Why do you use multiple colors in the same area?

 Each color catches the light differently, contributing to the vibrancy of the painting.
 Lighter and darker shades of the same color help show distance or volume.
 Complementary colors (opposites on the color wheel, like blue and orange) cause vibrations for your eyes, creating a sense of energy and movement in the painting.
 I also use multiple colors to create really dark or light areas, since I don’t paint with black, white or brown.

 Why don’t you use black, white or brown?